 As with all business activities, when practicing risk management it is essential that the council's corporate priorities are considered at all times.
-The council has ambitions to make the district a great place to dobusiness, a great place to enjoy life and a great place to make a make a difference, while delivering value.
+The Council has ambitions to make the district a great place to live, a great place to enjoy,a great place to grow, with a Council delivering great value.